huggingface/transformers/README.md

 1. Choose the right framework for every part of a model's lifetime:
     - Train state-of-the-art models in 3 lines of code.
     - Move a single model between TF2.0/PyTorch frameworks at will.
-    - Seamlessly pick the right framework for training, evaluation, production.
+    - Seamlessly pick the right framework for training, evaluation and production.

 1. Easily customize a model or an example to your needs:
-    - Examples for each architecture to reproduce the results by the official authors of said architecture.
+    - We provide examples for each architecture to reproduce the results published by its original authors.
-    - Expose the models internal as consistently as possible.
+    - Model internals are exposed as consistently as possible.
     - Model files can be used independently of the library for quick experiments.

 ## Why shouldn't I use transformers?

 - This library is not a modular toolbox of building blocks for neural nets.
-The code in the model files is not refactored with additional abstractions on purpose, so that researchers can quickly iterate on each of the models without diving in additional abstractions/files.
+The code in the model files is not refactored with additional abstractions on purpose, so that researchers can quickly iterate on each of the models without diving into additional abstractions/files.
 - The training API is not intended to work on any model but is optimized to work with the models provided by the library.
 For generic machine learning loops, you should use another library.
 - While we strive to present as many use cases as possible, the scripts in our [examples folder](https://github.com/huggingface/transformers/tree/master/examples) are just that: examples.
 It is expected that they won't work out-of-the box on your specific problem and that you will be required to change a few lines of code to adapt them to your needs.